Spindel/rust-python-cross-example/README.md

 # Cross Compiling a Rust + Python project in GitLab CI

+So, this project doesn't do anything in and of itself.
+It is meant to be documentation for how to build mixed Rust+Python code that can be installed on weaker devices.

-So, this project doesn't do anything completely unique.
-It is an attempt to get a sustainable CI/CD pipeline set up  targetting armhf (arm32, armv7, etc) Debian compatible Python wheels in GitLab CI.
+It sets up a sustainable CI/CD pipeline set up targetting armhf (arm32, armv7, etc) Debian compatible Python wheels in GitLab CI.

 This project uses the following: